lazy-eggplant/vs.templ/docs/syntax.md

 This command loads a data source in memory, and exposes it via a tag name.
 Any property which is not `src` and `tag` will be exposed to the supplier function for parametrization.
-Data retrieval is not part of `vs.templ`, so it is up to the downstream implementation to handle it as desired.
+Data retrieval is not part of _vs.templ_, so it is up to the downstream implementation to handle it as desired.

 The CLI shipping with the library will not handle complex features like filtering, sorting etc.
 The `src` passed is just being used as a regular fs path.

-## Operators for properties
+## Property-based operators

 `xxx` are used as tags to identify groups under which multiple attributes should be used.